chef/automate/dev-docs/DEV_ENVIRONMENT.md

 #### Unit (Go)

-There are a number of A2 components that are written in Go, for those micro-services you can use the method `go_component_unit COMPONENT_NAME` within the hab-studio to execute its unit tests as the following example:
+There are a number of Automate components that are written in Go, for those micro-services you can use the method `go_component_unit COMPONENT_NAME` within the hab-studio to execute its unit tests as the following example: